What do puffy eyes, swollen ankles, and a stuffed-up head have in common?

 When was the last time you had a lymph test?

-Probably never because such a test doesn't exist!
-If you don't believe me do an internet search on “lymph test.”
+Probably never because such a test doesn't exist.

-You'll see lots about lymphoma (cancer of the lymphatic system).
-And there will be tons on blood tests measuring lymphocytes (immune cells that the lymphatic system makes).
+You'll see lots of tests about lymphoma (cancer of the lymphatic system), and there will be information on blood tests measuring lymphocytes (immune cells that the lymphatic system makes).
+(1)

 And it in no way means your lymph system doesn't exist.

 Without a properly functioning (although largely invisible) lymphatic system, you'd drown in your own waste products.

 You could develop chronically bloated extremities bursting with lymph leading to other serious health complications.
 (2)